karenhchu/karenhchu/README.md

 ### Hi there!
 Karen here. 👋

-I'm an open source community pm focused on @swiftlang community iniatives.
-You might also know me from my previous work in the cloud native and wasm space!
+I'm an open source community pm focused on [Swift](https://github.com/swiftlang) lang community iniatives.
+You might also know me from my previous work in the cloud native and Wasm space!

 You can find me in these communities: